koding/kdlearn/guides/installing-wordpress/index.md

 mkdir wp-content/uploads
 ```

-* We need to give the web server write permission to all Wordpress files so you can make changes to the install directly from within Wordpress.
-You can achieve this by using this command:
+* We need to give the web server write permission to all WordPress files so you can make changes to the install directly from within WordPress.
+You can achieve this by using the following commands:

 ```
-sudo chown -R :www-data wp-content/uploads
+sudo chown -R www-data:www-data wp-content/uploads

+sudo chmod -R 755 wp-content/uploads
 ```

-## Step 5 - Finalizing the Wordpress install
+## Step 5 - Finalizing the WordPress install

 Open up a new browser tab and navigate to your VM's hostname and add **/wordpress** at the end.
 If you don't know what you VM hostname is, follow [this guide](http://learn.koding.com/faq/vm-hostname/) to find out.